|Busy morning in our garden!|

 A few days ago, I received a notice from Clark County Court in Nevada, our state of residency, informing me I had been selected for jury duty and must appear on April 15th.
 I’m not going to be making an appearance on that date or any other date soon.

 In the past few posts, I hadn’t mentioned much in regard to my ongoing recovery.
 The infections in both of my legs have been quite a scare.
 On numerous occasions, I’d read those infections after this surgery brings an enormous amount of risk.

 The doctors both agree, local Dr. Theo and surgeon Dr. Haude in Nelspruit mutually agreed the infections could be treated as an outpatient after all and I could avoid going back into the hospital for IV antibiotics.

-When I had been moved to the regular hospital after eight days in the ICU, I insisted on being released to go back to Marloth Park within 36 hours.
+When I hawasoved to the regular hospital after eight days in the ICU, I insisted on being released to return to Marloth Park within 36 hours.
 The level of care was substantially inferior to that of the ICU.
-It was difficult to get a nurse to come to my room for any reason.
+It wasn’t easy to get a nurse to come to my room for any reason.
 I knew Tom would take better care of me back “home.”
 And he did, far beyond my expectations.

 |Mom and Three Babies.
 The fourth baby never reappeared.|